km8733526/TrueShield/README.md

 ## 🎨 Design System

-TrueShield uses a custom color palette built for accessibility and a clean medical feel:
+TrueShield uses a custom color palette for accessibility and a clean medical feel:

 | Token | Color | Usage |
 |---|---|---|